 Prosecutors alleged that this video, which was filmed on Paul’s phone at 8:44 pm, took place roughly five minutes before the shootings, based on when Paul and Maggie stopped looking at their phones and replying to texts.
 That would place Alex firmly at the scene before the murders, contradicting his version of the timeline.
 In another dramatic moment, Alex Murdaugh unexpectedly took the stand in his own defense and admitted that his previous longstanding claim he hadn’t been at the kennels was a lie.
 Instead, he claimed, he had only been down at the kennels for a few moments before returning to the house just before Maggie and Paul were murdered.

 It was a flimsy, transparent attempt to justify a web of lies, and the jury saw through it: On March 2, 2023, after barely two hours of deliberation, they found Murdaugh guilty.
-Circuit court Judge Clifton Newman dressed down Murdaugh for his fall from grace, calling out his ongoing “duplicitous conduct.”
+Judge Newman dressed down Murdaugh for his fall from grace, calling out his ongoing “duplicitous conduct.”

 “Amazingly, to have you come and testify that it was just another ordinary day,” he said, referring to the day of the murders, when everything in Murdaugh’s life was collapsing.
 “Not credible.
 Not believable.”